goliveira/arch-scripts/README.md

 ### Script

 We saved the above commands in the file `acquire_iso.sh`.
-You can execute it with
+We can execute it with

     bash acquire_iso.sh